prom-io/prometeus/README.md

 Ethereum Plasma: an off-chain solution that strives to significantly increase the overall performance of the Ethereum network, by creating a tree-like structure of numerous smaller chains, which would be able to handle more transactions per second.

-[Filecoin](https://github.com/filecoin-project/lotus): a decentralized data storage network on top of InterPlanetary File System (IPFS).
-We use it as a base of our disrtibuted data storage modulem that allows us to store the Data owner's files in most secured and decentralized way.
+[Soter](https://gitlab.com/btfs_ignite): a distributed storage solution based on BitTorrent File System ([BTFS](https://www.bittorrent.com/ru/token/bittorrent-file-system/)).
+We use it as a base of our disrtibuted data storage module that allows us to store the data in most secured and decentralized way.

 [Elasticsearch](https://github.com/elastic/elasticsearch): a search engine provides a distributed, multitenant-capable full-text search engine.
 We use it for caching metadata from the blockchain and that allows Data Mart users to explore the Data Owner's data fast and easy.